jufi2112/rgbd-kinect-pose/readme.md

   - Build on your own: [run](./docker) 2 cmds
   - Or download docker image from [baidu](https://github.com/rmbashirov/rgbd-kinect-pose/issues/5#issuecomment-890992404)
 - Attach your Azure Kinect camera
+- From the Microsoft Azure Kinect SDK [repository](https://github.com/microsoft/Azure-Kinect-Sensor-SDK/), you have to setup udev rules on your host machine.
+See the instruction provided at the bottom of [this](https://github.com/microsoft/Azure-Kinect-Sensor-SDK/blob/develop/docs/usage.md) file
 - Check your Azure Kinect camera is working inside Docker container:
   - Enter Docker container: `./run_local.sh` from `docker` dir
   - Then run `python -m pyk4a.viewer --vis_color --no_bt --no_depth` inside docker container